NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Aggravated Identity Theft – 18 U.S.C 1028A

-This crime has to do with someone knowingly transferring, possessing, or using another person's identification without their permission.
-Often, we see it used to commit crimes used to siphon money used to get goods and services, and then the person whose identity was used is on the hook, holding the bag for the criminal activity.
+This crime involves knowingly transferring, possessing, or using another person's identification without their permission.
+Often, we see it used to commit crimes such as siphoning money to obtain goods and services, and then the person whose identity was used is on the hook, holding the bag for the criminal activity.

-The more money involved, the more goods involved, and the more valuables involved, the longer the prison sentence will be for someone convicted of aggravated identity theft at the federal level.
+The longer the prison sentence for someone convicted of aggravated identity theft at the federal level, the more money, goods, and valuables involved.

 Those charged in federal criminal court with aggravated identity theft under 18 U.S.C.
 1028A face a minimum of two years in federal prison.
 A judge can give additional time if there are additional charges.
-Many times with the person's criminal history combined with the offense level adds up to higher than two years, the judge can give more time, but the minimum if you're convicted of aggravated identity theft is two years in federal prison.
+Many times, if the person's criminal history combined with the offense level adds up to more than two years, the judge can give more time, but the minimum if you're convicted of aggravated identity theft is two years in federal prison.

 18 U.S.C.
 1028A says, "(1) In general.— Whoever, during and in relation to any felony violation enumerated in subsection (c), knowingly transfers, possesses, or uses, without lawful authority, a means of identification of another person shall, in addition to the punishment provided for such felony, be sentenced to a term of imprisonment of 2 years."